harvardfop/harvardfop.github.io/_posts/1111-11-11-backcountry-living.md

 Purification pointers:

 - Water used for cooking can be purified by maintaining a rolling boil for about 3 minutes.
 (Note: this is often debated.
 Other sources say all bacteria aren't killed until 10 minutes.)
 - Water needed for drinking should be purified with chlorine, since boiling consumes a lot of fuel needed for cooking.
-Add 3 drops to each liter of water, thread the cap so there is no unpurified water at the mouth of the water bottle, and leave for a half hour to let that chlorine work.
+Add 3 drops to each liter of water, thread the cap (let some chlorinated water seep around the threads) so there is no unpurified water at the mouth of the water bottle, and leave for a half hour to let that chlorine work.
 - Everyone should be filling and purifying water bottles at every opportunity.
 - It's a good idea to assign three FOPpers to water purification duty for the week, so that someone always knows when the bottles are okay to drink.
-- If you are adding any flavoring to your water, like lemonade powder, do so only after the purifying time has elapsed..
+- If you are adding any flavoring to your water, like lemonade powder, do so only after the purifying time has elapsed.
 - To keep water sources usable, follow US Forest Service Land Use Regulations.

 #### Elastic Band System